 At this point, you want to treat the egg batter as delicately as possible so it doesn't deflate, so be gentle.

-Step 5.
-Your madeleine sponge batter is done and ready to chill in the refrigerator for an hour.
-Chilling does help the batter rise during baking so you get those nice fluffy madeleines.

 Step 6.
-While the dough is chilling in the fridge prepare your pan.
-Always butter your pan even if it is a nonstick pan.
-You can use cooking spray but I like the butter flavor better and then lightly coat the pan with flour.
+Your madeleine sponge batter is ready to chill in the refrigerator for 30 minutes.
+Chilling helps the batter rise during baking, so you get those nice fluffy madeleines.

 Step 7.
+While the dough is chilling in the fridge, prepare your pan.
+Always butter your pan, even if it is nonstick.
+You can use cooking spray, but I like the butter flavor better.

+Step 8.
 Spoon one tablespoon of batter into each shell.
-The batter will be thick, so you can press down on the batter to smooth it out a bit.
+The batter will be thick but spread during baking, so it is unnecessary to spread it in the shell.

-Step 8.
-Bake these cakes at 400 degrees F. for 8 to 10 minutes until the bump is on top and they are golden brown.

 Step 9.
+Bake these cakes at 350°F. for 10 to 12 minutes until the bump is on top and they are golden brown.

-Remove the little cakes from the oven and cool for 5 minutes in the pan.
+Remove the little cakes from the oven and cool them in the pan for 5 minutes.
 Remove the cakes from the pan one by one, pushing each from the mold.
-If they are stuck you can run a knife around the edges to release them.
-It is better to prop the cakes up in the pan to finish cooling instead of putting them on a cooling rack which could cause the indentation of the racks lines.
+If they are stuck, you can run a knife around the edges to release them.
+It is better to prop the cakes up in the pan to finish cooling instead of putting them on a cooling rack, which could cause the indentation of the rack lines.

-Step 10.
-When cooled dust with confectioner's sugar using a sifter or a small strainer to sprinkle the sugar on top.
+Step 9.
+When cooled, dust with confectioner's sugar using a sifter or a small strainer.
 Store the cakes in an airtight container for three days.

 Baking tips

-Since eggs are the main ingredient for this recipe and what is used as a leavening, they need to be at room temperature so they will combine with the other ingredients.
-If they are cold they may separate.
+- Since eggs are the main ingredient for this recipe and are used as a leavening, they need to be at room temperature so they will combine with the other ingredients.
+If they are cold, they may separate.

-The chilled batter can be kept covered in the fridge for up to two days.
+- The chilled batter can be covered in the fridge for up to two days.

-Eating madeleines warm is simply the best, but they do keep for a couple of days in a covered container.
+- Eating warm madeleines is the best, but they keep well in a covered container for several days.

 - Classic Ginger Cookies are always a tasty cookie.